OulanB/nw-41/README.md

   part is integrated in the external api (extapp_timedate)
 - key mapping is illustrated in Docs
 - ED key mapping is not tested at all ;)

+LCD part should be rewritten :
+ Do not move data in array !! instead use a pointer to keep the current index ;)